Cossacks: Music

 The S. Tvorun arrangement of the Zaporizhian March (known as the Cossack march) is one of the main marches of the Armed Forces of Ukraine, replacing Farewell of Slavianka in 1991 as the official sendoff music for army recruits.
 The Kuban Cossack Choir is a leading folkloric ensemble that reflects the dances and folklore of the Kuban Cossack.

 The second movement of Mily Balakirev's Second Symphony is marked "Scherzo alla Cosacca", which means "scherzo in the style of the Cossacks".

 Ranks

-The Russian Empire organised its Cossacks into several voiskos (hosts), which lived along the Russian border and internal borders between Russian and non-Russian peoples.
+The Russian Empire organized its Cossacks into several voiskos (hosts), which lived along the Russian border and internal borders between Russian and non-Russian peoples.
 Each host originally had its own leadership, ranks, regalia, and uniforms.
 By the late 19th century, ranks were standardized following the example of the Imperial Russian Army.
 The ranks and insignia were kept after the 1988 law allowing the hosts to reform, and the 2005 law legally recognizing the hosts as a combat service.
 They are given below as per all military tickets that are standard for the Russian Army.